JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Desurvive/Groupe_dEtude_du_LU_Juin_1979_Lettre_2.md

 _Scientists, however, are not the only group afflicted by this kind of myopia.
 The growth of religious insight has been thwarted by greater resistance and more suffering.
 Prophets have been stoned, saviors crucified by religious men and women who thought they were doing God's will._

 To prove this we need only look at the time of Jesus.
-John the Baptist “The greatest prophet of the old order” ([UB 136:0.1](/en/The_Urantia_Book/136#p0_1)) was arrested, imprisoned and beheaded.
+John the Baptist “The greatest prophet of the old order” (<a id="a71_112"></a>[UB 136:0.1](/en/The_Urantia_Book/136#p0_1)) was arrested, imprisoned and beheaded.

-Jesus of Nazareth, the personal representative of the eternal God, who said, “He who has seen me has seen the Father” ([UB 157:6.13](/en/The_Urantia_Book/157#p6_13)), and the greatest of all revelations to all mankind and the entire local universe of Nebadon, was arrested, ridiculed, vilified, whipped, spat upon, cruelly treated, and then before the unbelieving eyes of a universe, summarily nailed to a cross and hung between two thieves...
+Jesus of Nazareth, the personal representative of the eternal God, who said, “He who has seen me has seen the Father” (<a id="a73_119"></a>[UB 157:6.13](/en/The_Urantia_Book/157#p6_13)), and the greatest of all revelations to all mankind and the entire local universe of Nebadon, was arrested, ridiculed, vilified, whipped, spat upon, cruelly treated, and then before the unbelieving eyes of a universe, summarily nailed to a cross and hung between two thieves...

 Revolting?
 Absolutely!